Are you a website owner who wants to quickly export all of your post and page URLs?

 How to quickly export all website post and page URLs

-1. Go to your sitemap (this is usually located at yourwebsite.com/sitemap.xml or yourwebsite.com/sitemap_index.xml).
+1. Go to your sitemap (this is usually located at yourdomain.com/sitemap.xml, yourdomain.com/sitemap_index.xml or yourdomain.com/xmlsitemap.php).

 2. Next, click posts or pages (or both) sitemap link depending on what you want to scrape/export.